 - First year.
 Students are expected to have a working knowledge of research methodology in more than one area of neuroscience.
 To accomplish this, students choose two research rotations during the Fall semester.
 These rotations also allow students to acquire the intellectual and experimental background necessary to make an informed choice of thesis mentor and home lab for their graduate training. - Second year.
-All students should have chosen their faculty supervisor and spent the summer focused on passing their qualifying examination.
+All students should have chosen their faculty supervisor and spent the summer focused on passing the specialized portion of the qualifying examination.
 Students are expected to aggressively immerse themselves in the relevant literature for their specific research area, and to make sure that they have a solid mastery of basic concepts related to their research area.
 These efforts should not preclude, of course, staying abreast of major new published findings in other neuroscience fields.
 Participation in the Neuroscience Seminar Series and journal clubs can enhance a student's understanding of the literature, but students are expected to read the literature independent of courses and/or seminars.
 By the end of the second year, the student should have a good grasp of the literature and begin to formulate research questions independent of the faculty supervisor. - Third year and beyond.
-Students should have completed any remaining course requirements by the end of the Fall semester of the third year.
-Students should form their Ph.D. thesis committee by the end of the third year, or beginning of the fourth year, and then meet with them twice per year until graduation.
-At the first meeting, students present their proposed research with a written document, often styled as an NIH grant.
-Once the committee approves this document, the student enters candidacy and engages full time in dissertation research under the guidance of their advisor and dissertation committee.
+Students should complete all course requirements by the end of the Fall semester of their third year.
+During the third year, they must form a Ph.D. thesis committee and meet with them twice per year until graduation.
+In the first meeting, students present their proposed research in a written document, often styled as an NIH grant.
+The candidacy project does not need to be perfect; the key goal is engaging with the committee to refine the research.
+Once the committee approves the document, the student enters candidacy and focuses full-time on dissertation research under the guidance of their advisor and committee.
+After candidacy, students should meet with their committee approximately every six months.
+These meetings serve as progress check-ins rather than formal presentations and help refine research direction.
 The final meeting is an oral defense of the dissertation.

 Criteria for "Good Standing" in the Program.
-When the handbook, Graduate Advisor, or INS Director refers to "good standing" of a student in the program, they are referring to the following criteria.
+When the handbook, Graduate Advisor, or INP Director refers to "good standing" of a student in the program, they are referring to the following criteria.
 Students not in good standing will be referred to the Director for a discussion of their status and to develop a course of action.

 - Students must obtain satisfactory completion of coursework by maintaining at least a 3.0/4.0 GPA for all graduate courses taken each semester, with at least a 'B' in the two required Principles of Neuroscience courses. - First year.
 Find a home lab after completing rotations.
 Students should obtain a statement of commitment from a PhD advisor by the end of the Fall semester or by the end of an optional third rotation in the Spring semester. - Second year.
 Students should pass the Qualifying Exam by the end of the Fall semester. - Third year and beyond.
-Students are expected to submit an extramural fellowship application (e.g., NIH NRSA) by the end of the third year.
-Students are expected to have formed their dissertation committee and entered candidacy by the end of the third year.
-Students must meet with their committee twice per year.
+Students are expected to submit an extramural fellowship application by the end of the third year, and to form their dissertation committee and enter candidacy by the beginning of the fourth year.
+Students must then meet with their committee twice per year.